-Totally honey sweetened, this orange cranberry sauce is loaded with orange flavor and is quick and easy to prepare!
+This cranberry orange sauce is totally honey-sweetened, loaded with orange flavor and is quick and easy to prepare!
 Perfect for the holidays.
 Naturally paleo, grain-free, dairy-free and with a vegan option.

 This is probably the easiest recipe I’ll ever post.
-You mix together cranberries, honey, orange juice and zest and cook it for a few minutes.
+You mix together cranberries, honey, orange juice and zest and cook it for 10-15 minutes.
 That’s it.

 Mr. Texanerin and I visited my family in Texas a few years ago for Thanksgiving.
 I was so outrageously excited for my German to experience his first American holiday that I planned everything out months in advance.

 It was like that stuff that you had to have, just because it was Thanksgiving, but nobody really wanted.
 That’s because the canned stuff is just gross.
 Gloppy and way too sweet.

-This is far from gloppy and is just sweet enough!
+This homemade cranberry sauce is far from gloppy and is just sweet enough!
 At Thanksgiving dinner, everyone pretty much freaked out at how good it was and they all swore to never buy canned cranberry sauce again.
 My aunt even went and bought more cranberries the day after Thanksgiving so we could make more.

-This version is honey sweetened but you could also use regular granulated sugar if you prefer.
+This naturally sweetened cranberry sauce is honey sweetened but you could also use regular granulated sugar if you prefer.
 That makes the recipe vegan!
 You can’t taste the honey here – it’s all cranberry and oranges!

-You can make this cranberry sauce several days in advance and then that’s one less thing you have to worry about for Thanksgiving.
+You can make this orange cranberry sauce several days in advance and then that’s one less thing you have to worry about for Thanksgiving.
 Awesome, right?!

 I think that’s about it for me and Thanksgiving side dishes.
 Next week, I’ll start in on the most important element of any holiday meal – dessert!